truenas/middleware/docs/userguide/freenas_intro.rst

 If you are installing FreeNAS® on a headless system, disable the shared memory settings for the video card in the BIOS.

-If you don't have at least 8GB of RAM with ZFS or 2GB of RAM with UFS, you should consider getting more powerful hardware before using FreeNAS® to store your data.
-Plenty of users expect FreeNAS® to function with less than these requirements, just at reduced performance.
+If you don't have at least 8GB of RAM, you should consider getting more powerful hardware before using FreeNAS® to store your data.
+Plenty of users expect
+FreeNAS® to function with less than these requirements, just at reduced performance.
 The bottom line is that these minimums are based on the feedback of many users.
-Users that do not meet these requirements and who ask for help in the forums or
-IRC will likely be ignored because of the abundance of information that FreeNAS® may not behave properly with less than 8GB of RAM.
+Users that do not meet these requirements and who ask for help in the forums or IRC will likely be ignored because of the abundance of information that FreeNAS® may not behave properly with less than 8GB of RAM.

 .. _Compact or USB Flash: